munificent/craftinginterpreters/book/functions.md

 };
 ```

-But since named functions are the common case, I went ahead and gave Lox nice
+Since named functions are the common case, I went ahead and gave Lox nice syntax
-syntax for those.
+for them.

 </aside>